 On receiving an appropriate certification request token and processing it (see chapter 4.2), a certification authority issues a certificate.
-Validity periods of the issued certificate or trust service provider certificate depends on the certificate type and the subscriber's category and they are in accordance with periods presented in Tab.
-13 and Tab.
-14.

 Date of issuance is recorded in the event log and is not later than beginning of the validity period of certificate that is specified in field notBefore (see chapter 7.1).